tsaohucn/conflict-calendars/README.md

-# conflict-calendars
+# Conflict Calendars

-The gem help you find the conflict-calendars from calendars
+The gem help people find the conflicting calendars from given calendars

+## Welcome for PR
+The gem need extend and raise, if you have any interests, welocome pull request.

 ## Installation